TheVoice/joby-catcher/README.md

 > Open this page at [https://thevoice.github.io/joby-catcher/](https://thevoice.github.io/joby-catcher/)

 ## To-do
-- return to base - use a tag approach
+- [PRIORITY]  return to base - use a tag approach
 - modify front so that corner cases are accounted for
 - Mission Accomplished - when no balls detected for a period of time